 Imagine a future where storms, droughts, and floods are much more destructive and much more common than they are today.
-In this foreseeable future, the world's ecosystems have altered completely with polar bears and many other animals extinct and others migrating across the globe.
+In this foreseeable future, the world's ecosystems have altered significantly with polar bears and many other animals extinct and others migrating across the globe.
 Diseases exist in areas they had never been before.
-This future could become a reality if humans do not slow down the current global warming problem.
+Many experts believe this future could become a reality if humans do not slow down the current global warming problem.

 Global warming is caused by humans burning fossil fuels like coal and oil.
 Burning these fuels releases carbon dioxide into the atmosphere.
 Carbon dioxide and other gases – known as “greenhouse gases” – trap some of the sun's heat in Earth's atmosphere.
 This process is called the “greenhouse effect” because it acts as a greenhouse in the manner in which it retains heat.
 This is what keeps Earth at a livable temperature.
 However, as more greenhouse gases are released into the atmosphere, more heat is trapped, warming the Earth more than what naturally occurs.
 As humans burn fossil fuels to meet their energy demands, the Earth faces serious problems.